 All available liens will be auctioned as a single block for a purchase price estimated to be several million dollars.
 Tax liens will not be sold individually, and Franklin County does not sell "over-the-counter" liens.
 As in all Ohio counties selling tax certificates, the bulk sale or auction of tax certificates in Franklin County is not designed for individual investors.

 The lien sale takes place annually between late October and early November.
 Details are posted online in early September.

-The registration deposit must be in the form of a cashier's check, money order or certified check made payable to "[Your Company's Name] OR Franklin County Treasurer."
+The registration deposit must be in the form of a cashier's check, money order or certified check made payable to Franklin County Treasurer.
 By making the payment payable to yourself or the Treasurer, the check can be returned to you on the day of sale if you are not the successful bidder.

-The Franklin County Treasurer's Office also requires prospective bidders to submit both a purchaser contact information form and a letter from a financial institution stating that the bidder has sufficient funds to pay the purchase price for the tax certificates with a written authorization for the Treasurer to verify such information with the financial institution.
+The Franklin County Treasurer's Office also requires prospective bidders to submit both a purchaser contact information form and a letter from a financial institution stating that the bidder has sufficient funds to pay the purchase price for the tax certificates with a written authorization for the Treasurer's Office to verify such information with the financial institution.